What I did and saw:

 My favorite thing:

 Prague has many things to offers and an immense history.
-With the architecture, walking around felt like I was movie.
+With the architecture, walking around felt like I was in a movie.
 My favorite things were the Bohemian vibe, great coffee, and fun fireworks.

 My least favorite thing: